NoIwantyourcode/Drone-Swarm/README.md

 The drones are individually controlled by an onboard flight controller, Each flight controller is connected to the ESP32-S3 ground station which supplies commands to the drones for them to perform it.
 The ground station recieves input data on the drones location, height and distance from each other from 2 phones, one under and one below which track the the drones. this allows the ground station to have accurate locations for the drones and direct them individually!

+The ground station is currently a bare ESP32-S3 DevBoard which is connected to my computer, It features nothing special but it does connect to both drones in a shared connection to supply commands to them.
+The commands have id's so so the both drones will not follow the same command.
+There is no case to increase connection strength as the connection won't be blocked by the plastic

+# How is it powered

+The ground station is connected to my computer and that how it recieves power, The dones have an onboard Lithium-Ion battery at 3.7v to power them for roughly 4 -5 minutes of flght time!

 # Why I made this?

 I made this as it links to my passion in aviation and I think it is a great way to get started with autonomous flight!